In Scotland, the NHS provides pregnancy, labour and postnatal (after birth) care.

 You must not be refused treatment or have it delayed because you need to pay.

-The Scottish Government has more information on accessing care in Scotland for overseas visitors
+Read information from the Scottish Government on accessing care for overseas visitors